• Published April 1, 2024

 Translating strategy into execution is one of the most important things leaders can do.
 In our study, successful change leaders focused on getting key people into key positions (or removing them, in some cases).
 They also broke big projects down into small wins to get early victories and build momentum.
 And they developed metrics and monitoring systems to measure progress.
 Unsuccessful change leaders sometimes began micromanaging, got mired in implementation details, and failed to consider the bigger picture.

-Remember that, as organizations evolve over time, stability and change must coexist — which /articles/leading-effectively-articles/are-you-facing-a-problem-or-a-polarity/”>problem to solve, but rather a polarity to manage.
-To help your organization achieve its full potential, acknowledge both poles simultaneously.
+Remember that, as organizations evolve over time, stability and change must coexist — which is not a problem to solve, but rather a polarity to manage.
+To help your organization achieve its full potential, change leaders must acknowledge both simultaneously.

 When change leaders find the sweet spot of “both/and,” they can present the change effort in a way that others can embrace.